autonomys/subspace-docs/docs/protocol/substrate-cli.md

   :::caution
   The Linux system has a hard file descriptor limit of 100k.
 If this is exceeded, an error will be thrown.
 For reference, Substrate by default has a 10k hard file descriptor limit.

   The limit can generally be found on the path /proc/sys/fs/file-max.
 It is recommended to change the limit to 100k if it is not already.
+Here is an example [tutorial.](https://www.tutorialspoint.com/increase-number-of-maximum-open-files-in-linux)
   :::

   ### Required dependencies